kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 A very elegant solution would be to redefine the key combinations from `Win+?` to `Alt+?`, but this doesn't work in PSPad and some other programs; they seem to catch all `Alt` combinations to validate them or kill them otherwise. `AltGr` did not work either.

-Choosing a much more PHP file and shows that PSPad does not freeze on them.
+Choosing a much smaller PHP file shows that PSPad does not freeze on that one.
 But this doesn't help me either.

 Digression: Pronunciation <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------